 In early disease stages, the most common lesions include small, round ulcers surrounded by hemorrhages in the small intestine, ceca, and upper large intestine.
 Small ulcers later coalesce to form larger, sometimes perforating ulcers, producing local or diffuse peritonitis.
 The presence of blood in the gut resembles coccidiosis.
 Characteristic yellow to gray necrotic foci are the predominant lesions in the hepatic parenchyma.
 Splenomegaly with hemorrhages and necrotic areas may be present.

 Gross postmortem lesions, including intestinal ulcerations and yellow to gray necrotizing lesions in the liver, assist in diagnosis.
 C colinum can be seen in gram-stained smears of the liver and intestinal lesions.
 In bacteremic birds, the microorganism can also be found in blood and spleen smears.
 In chickens, differentiating ulcerative enteritis from coccidiosis (see Coccidiosis) may be difficult, because both diseases may be present simultaneously.
 Necrotic enteritis (see Necrotic Enteritis) and histomoniasis (see Histomoniasis) may also present a diagnostic problem, but the hepatic lesions of ulcerative enteritis help differentiate it from these diseases.
 C colinum can be isolated from liver samples cultured in strict anaerobic conditions in prereduced blood glucose-yeast horse plasma medium.
 A fluorescent antibody test has been used to accurately diagnose ulcerative enteritis.
-Polymerase chain reaction (PCR) assay has also been reported as an effective diagnostic test.
+PCR assay has also been reported as an effective diagnostic test.

 Bacitracin in the feed at 200 g/ton is used for prevention in quail.
 Streptomycin (0.006%) and furazolidone (0.02%) in the feed are effective to treat the disease.
 Prevention must start with good management practices (eg, avoiding the introduction of new birds into existing flocks).
 High population density is a predisposing factor.
 The use of cages is recommended in quail breeding.
 Sick and dead birds should be removed promptly.
 Total cleanup between flocks, pest control in and around the premises, and periodic treatment of watering systems with innocuous chemicals that dissolve mineral and or biofilm build-up are good preventive measures.